w3c/window-management/EXPLAINER.md

 The following specific goals and proposed solutions make incremental extensions of existing window placement APIs to support expanded multi-screen environments.
-* Support requests to show element fullscreen on any screen
+* Support requests to show elements fullscreen on a specific screen
   * Extend `Element.requestFullscreen()` for specific screen requests
-* Support requests to place web app windows on any screen
+* Support requests to place web app windows on a specific screen
   * Extend `Window.open()` and `moveTo()/moveBy()` for cross-screen coordinates
 * Provide requisite information to achieve the goals above
   * Add `isMultiScreen()` to expose whether a device has multiple screens